Carols Round The Tree - 2021

 Jim Butler has posted two videos on Face Book, to take a look, click

-at the Citadel enjoyed a usual by the band and we hope the audience
+night at the Citadel enjoyed a usual by the band and we hope the

-had a good time to.
-A solo from John Sails, a song from Lindsey and
+audience had a good time to.
+A solo from John Sails, a song from Lindsey

-Junior Band played at Steam and Moorland near Pickering.
-The event was
+Our Junior Band played at Steam and Moorland near Pickering.
+The event

 families with their fight against children’s cancer.
 Sarah, the junior

-to Durham, only to find a last place drawer and the competition running
+Durham, only to find a last place drawer and the competition running an

-an hour late.
-However, the superb organisation of the competition meant
+hour late.
+However, the superb organisation of the competition meant we

-we had a place to drop off instruments and most of the band managed
+had a place to drop off instruments and most of the band managed to

-well and the adjudicator, commentary on social media throughout by brass
+exceptionally well and the adjudicator, commentary on social media